jayk-gupta/lift-simulator/README.md

 # Lift-simulator
-Lift simulator build using html,css and javscript
+Lift simulator build using Html,CSS and Javscript